 College of Osteopathic Medicine scholarships

 There are a variety of academic merit-based and/or need-based scholarships available for both incoming and current medical students in the College of Osteopathic Medicine.
-Most of these scholarships are selected and approved by the dean and the College of Osteopathic Medicine Scholarship Committee.
+Most of these scholarships are selected and approved by the Dean and the College of Osteopathic Medicine Scholarship Committee.
 Others may be handled and processed by the Financial Aid Office in consultation with the College of Osteopathic Medicine.

 Incoming students academic merit scholarships

-The dean and the College of Osteopathic Medicine admissions committee each year identifies individuals from the entering class to receive these scholarships, which are funded by endowments in the College of Osteopathic Medicine and Des Moines University.
+The Dean and the College of Osteopathic Medicine admissions committee each year identifies individuals from the entering class to receive these scholarships, which are funded by endowments in the College of Osteopathic Medicine and Des Moines University.
 Recipients are chosen from a group of finalists selected on the basis of their academic achievement.
 There is no application process as the College of Osteopathic Medicine scholarship committee determines the recipients.

 Scholarship applications will be made available to students.

-View descriptions for the academic merit scholarships.
+View descriptions for the following student scholarships.